 Please make sure that you know where your children and teenagers are, and that they are not causing a nuisance to others living in your neighbourhood.
 It can be dangerous for young people, especially young children, to be out at night and it can be a cause for concern for other local people.

 Youth disorder can cause some distress within a community, it is important to note that Housing, Customer and Building Services will take the appropriate action against any tenant involved in situations where youth disorder or unreasonable behaviour has been identified as being connected to their property and has continued to occur and it is clear that action has become necessary.

 DIY work and alterations to your home

 If you are carrying out improvements to your home please make sure that you let your neighbours know if you intend to work in the evening.
-Any work that involves banging, drilling or other loud noise should not be carried out after 9pm.
+Any work that involves banging, drilling or other loud noise should not be carried out too late at night or very early in the morning.
 If you are doing a lot of work, please make sure that you tell your neighbours and your Community Housing Officer how long it is likely to take and when it will be finished.
 If you do this, you are less likely to receive any complaints.